drew-chen/drew-chen.github.io/README.md

 mostly a more interactive version of my resume with added detail on projects.
 This website is a work in progress.

+To feature a project, for instance my [sketch](https://github.com/drew-chen/sketch) project, the url can be customized: [drew-chen.github.io/#sketch](https://drew-chen.github.io#sketch).
+This url scrolls to the featured project then focuses on the project description.

 ## todo

 * project descriptions: